ko1nksm/getoptions/README.md

 The above code `exit 1` is the recommended option.
 This allows you to exit if the `getoptions` command is not found.

-If you use `-` as the option parser name, it will define the default option parser and parse the arguments directly.
+If you omit the option parser name or use `-`, it will define the default option parser and parse arguments immediately.

 ```sh
 parser_definition() {